telekosmos/n8n-poc/README.md

 Also mind the named of the environment variables in ([docker-compose-neon.yml](./docker-compose-neon.yml)) are prefixed as `NEON_` but their meaning is the same as pointed above.
 It is recommendable to add a new environment variable `[NEON_DB_]POSTGRESDB_HOST` pointing to the URL host (also used in the compose file linked previously).

+## Deployment to kubernetes

+### In-cluster PostgreSQL backend

+To do this from the scratch we need a Postgres database in the cluster.
+We'll use a halm chart as there are plenty of options for postgres.
+We'll choose a simple one for this POC by installing the chart build by the cetic org, which can be found in [artifacthub](https://artifacthub.io/packages/helm/cetic/postgresql).
+Just follow the instructions to install.

+Default values in `values.yml` are moslty fine for our purposes here.
+Database root user and password can be customized.

+No point in define the name to use a exported port as the _service_ template is hardcoded to use a service type `ClusterIP`.
+Read the documentation after the installation to forward the port from the host to the container pod and connect to the database server with the postgres client of choice.

+### n8n single instance

+We chosen [this excellent char](https://artifacthub.io/packages/helm/open-8gears/n8n) in order to deploy the application in a minikube _cluster_ with default values but for the postgres parameters.
+They have to be those parameters we chosen for our backend.
+In the case of using the previously deployed Postgres backend, the IP of the postgres service has to be set.

+As in the case of the postgresql deployment, we need to forward the port from the host to the container port in order to get host connectivity to the n8n instance.